humanoid-path-planner/hpp-doc/README.md

 problems for humanoid robots.
 It is also designed to solve classical (non humanoid) path planning problems.

-##Installation on ubuntu-12.04 with ros-hydro
+##Installation on ubuntu-14.04 with ros-indigo

 To install all the packages on ubuntu 14.04 LTS, you should do the following
 steps: